TLeonardUK/TLeonardUK.github.io/_posts/2022-06-09-reverse-engineering-dark-souls-3-networking-part-4.md

 Dark Souls 3's game server protocol is setup in a Request->Response architecture, the game asks for something and then the server responds to it.
 You can see this in the names of all the protobufs, which almost all come in pairs, eg. ```RequestCreateSign``` and ```RequestCreateSignResponse```.

 To know which message a response is for, every response message has a message_type of 0 and a message_index set to the same message_index of the original request message.
-A little book-keeping is neccessary so we know what Response protobuf we need to decode based on the Request protobuf we originally sent.
+A little book-keeping is necessary so we know what Response protobuf we need to decode based on the Request protobuf we originally sent.

 The game server protocol also has a small handful of push messages that the server can send without a request from the client.
 These all have a message_type value of ```0x0320```.
 To identify the protobuf for these push messages, the type of the protobuf is stored in the first field of the protobuf - meaning you need to deserialize twice, once with a protobuf containing a single id field, and once with the actual full protobuf.
 For example this is the protobuf for one of the push messages: